 Of the many, varied options, we think fuboTV is the best choice for most people right now.
 It offers a FREE 7-day trial and therefore means you can watch the the next tournament for nothing if you play your cards right.
 Crucially, it offers access to both NBC's Golf Channel and CBS under the same roof for an all-in-one PGA live stream solution.

 Sign up in a breeze, too, and while you do have to input your credit card details to verify your identity, a wide variety of providers are accepted - including some internationally recognized options for the globetrotters among you.

-For a cheaper alternative, Sling TV doesn't have CBS but does have NBC in most major markets, NBCSN, and the Golf Channel available - as well as offering a free trial of its own.
+For a cheaper alternative, Sling TV doesn't have CBS but does have NBC in most major markets, NBCSN, and the Golf Channel available - as well as offering some deals of its own.

 Watch PGA golf online from abroad